 The following are questions regarding attending the Festival as a member of the General Public.
 If you would like to attend as an Artist or as an Industry sponsor, please visit HERE or HERE.
 If you are a business that is interested in partnering with the NYTVF, please refer to the the last question of this section.

-A: The annual New York Television Festival takes place each fall in New York City.
+A: The annual New York Television Festival takes place in New York City.
 Though our venues change from year-to-year, most Festival events take place in Chelsea.

 A: Members of the general public can view and reserve tickets to public events when we open our online Box Office (typically a month before the actual Festival).
 If you’re interested in attending all public Festival events, including Passholder Only events like daily Happy Hours, you might want to consider purchasing a Festival Pass, which will be available HERE about a month before the Festival.